wesleycamargo/azure-docs.pt-br/articles/marketplace/cloud-partner-portal-orig/cloud-partner-portal-solution-template-offer-publish.md

 ### <a name="suggested-categories"></a>Categorias sugeridas

-Selecione até 5 categorias na lista fornecida com as quais sua oferta pode ser melhor associada.
+Selecione até cinco categorias na lista fornecida às quais a sua oferta melhor pode ser associada.
 As categorias selecionadas serão usadas para mapear a oferta até as categorias de produto disponíveis no [Azure Marketplace](https://azuremarketplace.microsoft.com) e [Portal do Azure](https://portal.azure.com/).

-Os exemplos a seguir mostram as informações do Marketplace no Azure Marketplace e no portal do Azure.
+Os exemplos a seguir mostram informações do mercado no Azure Marketplace e no portal do Azure.

 **Azure Marketplace**